Just for You

 New Visions is a week long “full-time” college experience for students with developmental disabilities.
 Students reside on campus, sleep in air-conditioned residence halls, and integrate with other summer school students and participants of summer programs.
 Our goal is to provide a safe, but stimulating learning environment, packed with choices and opportunities to allow each student to understand and enjoyably apply the independent living and social skills that are stressed in the classes.
 After a week of course work, interesting and fun activities culminates with yearbooks, a prom, and a graduation ceremony.

-New Visions Brochure
+2017 New Visions Summer Brochure

 For more information about College for Living Programs, call Amy Mech at (315) 498-6022, or email firstname.lastname@example.org .